deNBI/securing_openstack_clum2025/README.md

 * **Reverse Proxy**: A server that sits in front of one or more web servers, forwarding client requests to those servers.
 It acts as a single point of entry, providing an extra layer of security, and can handle tasks like **SSL/TLS encryption** and caching.
 * **SSL/TLS**: Stands for Secure Sockets Layer / Transport Layer Security.
 These are cryptographic protocols that provide secure communication over a computer network.
 They are essential for encrypting data sent between a user's browser and a web server, protecting it from eavesdropping and tampering.
 * **HTTPS**: Stands for Hypertext Transfer Protocol Secure.
 It is the secure version of HTTP, the protocol used to send data between a web browser and a website.
 The 'S' at the end of HTTPS stands for 'Secure', meaning all communications between your browser and the website are encrypted via SSL/TLS.
 * **Authentication**: The process of verifying the identity of a user, service, or device.
 It ensures that only authorized parties can access a system or resource.
-We'll explore methods like **BasicAuth** and **O2AUTH** to control access to our web service.
+We'll explore methods like **BasicAuth** and maybe **O2AUTH** to control access to our web service.

 ---